on March 31, 2021 (last modified on May 18, 2022) • 19 minute read

 Furthermore, if the visitor takes up the CTA on the page (which all website content should have) then this is an indication of highly converting content.
 If the same visitor browses your site beyond just the one page, then this is an indication that your content speaks to them and their problem.”

 Also here to stress that time on site is a metric you should be tracking is Brian Lindamood at Questline Inc. “You must determine if your audience finds your topics helpful and interesting.
-You can gauge this by looking at page views, which is the highest-level measure of a content asset’s popularity.
+You can gauge this by looking at page views on your content marketing dashboard, which is the highest-level measure of a content asset’s popularity.
 This can include traffic to content from social media, email, and Google search results.

 To determine if popular content is also effective at reaching program goals it’s important to look at engagement metrics such as time on page.
 If a piece of content has a large number of views but less than an average of 30 seconds spent on-page, you can discern that visitors are not finding it useful or engaging,” elaborates Lindamood.